voldi-ux/e-academy-mobile/README.md

 Can track their performace ,
 Can compare their performace with other students who are doing the same subjects , Can book for tutors if needed ,
-And they have will have access to video lessons ,
+And they  will have access to video lessons ,
 And more